projnanda/projnanda/faq_nanda.md

 - Coordinate complex tasks requiring multiple specialists
 - Adapt to changing conditions in real-time

-Without a proper index system, this creates an N×N connectivity problem—every agent would need direct connections to all others.
+Without a proper index system, this creates an NÃ—N connectivity problemâ€”every agent would need direct connections to all others.
 The NANDA Index transforms this into a simpler 2N problem by providing a shared discovery mechanism.

 ## What problems does the NANDA Index solve?

 The NANDA Index addresses five critical challenges:

-1. **Index Bottleneck**: Reduces write operations by 10,000× compared to DNS by separating static identity from dynamic metadata
+1. **Index Bottleneck**: Reduces write operations by 10,000Ã— compared to DNS by separating static identity from dynamic metadata
 2. **Trust Gap**: Enables cryptographically signed capability proofs and instant revocation
 3. **Privacy Exposure**: Provides anonymous lookup paths that don't reveal who's searching for what
 4. **Routing Limitations**: Supports agents that move frequently or require geo-based load balancing